 Become a hacker for hire, breaking into secure computer systems, stealing top secret data, and selling it to rival corporations.
-There’s a certain lo-fi charm to the original visuals, but the Introversion-approved mod (pictured above) makes it a lot easier on modern eyes.
+There’s a certain lo-fi charm to the original visuals, but the Introversion-approved Uplink OS mod (pictured above) makes it a lot easier on modern eyes.

 A unique detective adventure where you piece together the details of a crime by searching through a fragmented video archive.
 It’s surprisingly atmospheric, and everyone who plays it will take a different path through the story depending on which keywords they type in.

 As a citizen spy for a dystopian government, you must pry into the lives of people suspected of crimes against the state.
 You unearth details about their relationships, history, and personality to profile them, and doing so makes you feel increasingly uncomfortable and intrusive.

 Emily is Away

 This interactive story takes the form of an early 2000s instant messaging program, which is more than a little similar to AOL Instant Messenger.
 If you were ever a confused, moody teenager who spent far too long talking to strangers on AIM, you’ll get an extra kick out of this.

-Orchestrate a devastating global thermonuclear war from the safety of an underground bunker, sending orders via a stylish -inspired interface.
+Orchestrate a devastating global thermonuclear war from the safety of an underground bunker, sending orders via a stylish WarGames-inspired interface.
 The sound of a woman weeping as the planet is hopelessly destroyed by nuclear warheads is a particularly macabre touch.

-The next game from creator Jay Tholen is every bit as wonderfully bizarre.
+The next game from Dropsy creator Jay Tholen is every bit as wonderfully bizarre.
 Set in an arcane operating system that looks like a vaporwave Geocities, it sees you—a so-called Hypnospace Enforcer—chasing down criminals on a dazzling, colourful cyber-highway.

 This sci-fi roguelike sees you scavenging wrecked starships with remote control drones.
 The command line interface and lo-fi aesthetic give it a wonderfully tactile, retro-futuristic feel, and encountering an enemy in these eerie, abandoned ships is always nerve-racking.